What are the 4 Functions of Accounts Payable

 As per this article, companies with the lowest process maturity level paid $6.20 per invoice without automation!

-2- Payment processing
+2- Payment Processing

 Once invoices have been processed accurately and given approval the accounts payable teams take responsibility in ensuring accurate payments to vendors or suppliers.
 This involves organizing payment schedules coordinating with stakeholders and executing secure and efficient payment methods.